 - Product Design

 |Options Curriculum||Option 1||4|

 Key Stage 5

-- Children’s Care, Learning and Development (7 lessons per week)
+- Children’s Care, Learning and Development (Level 2)

-Our post-16 students have a weekly personal development lesson, mentoring with their tutor, and extra support if they are still working towards a C grade in either English or Maths.
+Our post-16 students have a weekly personal development lesson, an opportunity to participate in PE, and support from our Post 16 pastoral team.
 They also have opportunities to work with younger pupils as literacy mentors, gain qualifications in first aid and British Sign Language, and to take on paid responsibilities around the academy.
 We endeavour to provide all of our post-16 students with work experience linked to their courses.

 - Year 7 Sporting Success